uab-cgds-worthey/quac/README.md

 | [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/)                             | Screens fastq for other-species contamination     |
 | [Picard's MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) | Determines level of read duplication on bam files |

+### CGDS QC-checkup

+After running all the QC tools for sample(s), QuaC summarizes if samples have passed the QC thresholds (defined via config file [`qc_checkup_config.yaml`](configs/qc_checkup/qc_checkup_config.yaml)), both at the sample level as well as project level.
+This summary makes it easy to quickly review if sample or samples have sufficient quality and highlight samples that need further review.

-## Pipeline installation
+## Installation

+Installation requires

-Installation simply requires fetching the source code.
+- fetching the source code
+- creating the conda environment

 ### Requirements

 - Git v2.0+
 - CGDS GitLab access
 - [SSH Key for access](https://docs.uabgrid.uab.edu/wiki/Cheaha_GettingStarted#Logging_in_to_Cheaha) to Cheaha cluster
+- Anaconda/miniconda
+    - Tested with Anaconda3/2020.02

 ### Retrieve pipeline source code

-Pipeline installation simply requires fetching the source code.
-This repository use git submodules, which needs to be pulled when cloning.
+This repository use git submodules, which need to be pulled when cloning.
 Go to the directory of your choice and run the command below.

 ```sh
 git clone -b master \